SamRowlston/papers/journal.md

 #Introduction

-We have to acknowledge previous work, so as not to appear fill of ourselves.
+We have to acknowledge previous work, so as not to appear full of ourselves.

+We used an AMS (Allen et al. 2004) to measure particle composition